-After the successful completion of the course, the students will be able to
+By the end of the course student will be able to

-- CO1 Describe the process of training and testing an Artificial Neural Network with appropriate optimization method, loss function and activation functions. - CO2 Design a Convolutional neural network by selecting the number of filters, stride and pooling for image classification and extend pre-trained models for computer vision applications. - CO3 Describe the process of language modelling using RNN, LSTM and GRUs. - CO4 Explain Auto Encoders, Variational Auto Encoders and GANs.
+CO1: Train and test an Artificial neural network with appropriate optimization method, loss function and activation functions.

+CO2: Design a Convolutional neural network by selecting the number of filters, stride and pooling for image classification and extend pre-trained models for computer vision applications.

+CO3: Classify, POS-tag the input language samples using LSTM and GRU.